-She was book editor and critic at The San Francisco Chronicle for 16 years (1982-1998) and was named a board member of The Center for the Book at the Library of Congress in 1984.
+Pat was book editor and critic at The San Francisco Chronicle for 17 years (1982-1998) and was named a board member of The Center for the Book at the Library of Congress in 1984.
 Her proposal that 1987 be declared “The Year of the Reader” was adopted by the Library of Congress, approved by Congress and signed by the President as Public Law 90-494 in 1986.
 Her second proposal, that 1989 be declared “The Year of the Young Reader,” was similarly adopted and signed into law in 1988.
 From 1986 through 1989 she formed and raised funds for the San Francisco office of The Year of the Reader.

-She is the author of a biography of San Francisco private detective Hal Lipset called The Bug in the Martini Olive, published in 1991 by Little, Brown and reprinted in 1994 as “The Good Detective” by Pocket Books.
+She is the author of The Bug in the Martini Olive, a biography of San Francisco private detective Hal Lipset, published in 1991 by Little, Brown and reprinted in 1994 as The Good Detective by Pocket Books.
 She was first editor for her partner Terry Ryan’s memoir, The Prize Winner of Defiance, Ohio, and chronicler of Terry’s adventures in the publishing trade (see The Terry Ryan Columns at Holt Uncensored).

 Increasingly concerned about the plight of independent bookstores in their struggle to survive wave after predatory wave of chain bookstores, price clubs, discounters and Amazon, Pat resigned from The Chronicle in 1998 to create Holt Uncensored, one of the first critical blogs about the book publishing industry, launched by the Northern California Independent Booksellers Association.
 As the growth of Amazon, Apple, Google, Goodreads, Smashwords and other forces in the book trade turned into a full-fledged publishing revolution, Holt Uncensored moved to its own website at